How to Upload More Files to NotebookLM? File Size and Upload Limits (2026)

 - Videos must be public with captions enabled

-- Only the text transcript gets imported (not video content)
+- Only the text transcript is imported, not the video itself

-- Videos uploaded less than 72 hours ago may not be available
+- Videos uploaded under 72 hours ago may not be available yet

-- If a video gets deleted or made private, the source auto-deletes within 30 days
+- If a video is deleted or made private, the source auto-deletes within 30 days

 Processing Time Limits

-There are no official time limits per document, but larger files take longer to process.
-Files that exceed the 200MB or 500,000 word limits will fail to import.
-Copy-protected PDFs will also fail during upload.
+There is no official per-document time limit, but larger files take longer to process.
+Files over 200MB or 500,000 words fail to import.
+Copy-protected PDFs also fail during upload.

 Method 1: Create Multiple Notebooks

-Create separate notebooks for different aspects of your research topic.
-You can organize by time periods, subject areas, or document types.
-This approach turns the NotebookLM file upload limit into an organizational advantage rather than a barrier.
+Create separate notebooks for different parts of your topic.
+Organize by time period, subject, or document type.
+This turns the source cap into an organizing system rather than a barrier.

 Benefits of multiple notebooks: